Rithari/FDP_JupyterNotebook/README.md

     * `competitions.ipynb` - Leagues and cups.
     * `clubs.ipynb` - Football clubs.
     * `club_games.ipynb` - Games of a football club.
     * `appearances.ipynb` - Appearances of players in games.

-* `*.ipynb` - Parameterized notebooks which will be used to generate data visualizations for experts and fans